King Edward VI Camp Hill School for Boys: Admissions controversy 2020

 For the academic year starting in 2020, changes were made to admissions criteria by the Foundation of the Schools of King Edward VI, the body which oversees the running of Camp Hill and the other King Edward schools in Birmingham.
 These changes were praised by some but proved controversial, with only 27% of those consulted supporting the plans.
 The changes increased admissions of Pupil Premium students to 25%, and due to the implementation of new catchment areas, admissions were restricted almost exclusively to a small area of city wards surrounding the school.
 Previously, applications were open to any UK citizen.
 In public consultation, many concerns were raised about the catchment areas, including that they may be designed to increase applications to the private school of King Edward's School in Edgbaston, overseen by the same body, and that students from the wider West Midlands county, in areas such as Solihull, would find it near impossible to gain entry if not part of the Pupil Premium quota.
 These concerns were brushed aside by the Schools of King Edward VI, which explained them as affluent parents outside Birmingham being disappointed at their loss of entitlement to a grammar school place.
 The BBC and others published articles on the changes, but all largely ignored the concerns about the catchment area, focussing instead on the issue of increased admission of deprived pupils, and the perceived class struggle.
 Additionally, the 11+ entry score, which used to be different for each grammar school (with Camp Hill having the highest entry score) was lowered and made the same for every King Edward VI grammar school in Birmingham, which many say is a way of decreasing the school's quality.
 In a FOI request to The King Edward Schools, release of the consultation responses, and information regarding reasons for the catchment plans, was refused.
 A complaint regarding conflicts of interest and concerns raised in the consultation was also brushed aside.

-Specialist status

-The school has been granted Specialist College status in three specialisms: Science (including Maths), Humanities and Applied Learning.